 There isn't any natural shade at this beach.
 But there are lots of sport, and entertainment facilities, restaurants, bars, grocery stores, showers, changing cabins, etc.

 At the far end of this beach, you'll find a small privately-owned campsite Materada, and further down, the Laguna Materada Hotel.

-In Porec wild beaches start after Materada beach all the way to Cervar Porat.
-This entire area is intact, and unihabited, except for a campsite Ulika that is located halfway between Materada and Cervar Porat.
+In Porec, wild beaches start after Materada beach all the way to Cervar Porat.
+This entire area is intact, and uninhabited, except for a campsite Ulika that is located halfway between Materada and Cervar Porat.

 Porec Beaches Map

 - Learn all Porec essentials with our Porec Travel Guide.